French Nuclear Testing at Mururoa

 France sought to defend its strategic interests by developing an independent nuclear arsenal.
-Force de frappe was France’s protection against the threat of Soviet invasion.
-France needed to test its bombs and initial testing was conducted at the Reggane Firing Ground in their colony of Algeria in February 1960.
+The arsenal was named Force de frappe.
+It was France’s protection against the threat of Soviet invasion.
+However, France needed to test its nuclear bombs, and initial testing was conducted at the Reggane Firing Ground in the French colony of Algeria in February 1960.

-When Algeria was granted independence in 1962 and banned testing on the site an alternative became essential.
+An alternative became essential when Algeria was granted independence in 1962 and banned testing on the site.

 New Pacific Test Site at Mururoa

-In 1963 the French government decided to move their atmospheric testing programme to Mururoa Atoll in the Tuamotu Archipelago beginning July 1966 through to 1972, under the control of Direction des Centres d’Experimentation Nucleaires (DIRCEN).
+In 1963, the French government decided to move its atmospheric testing programme to Mururoa Atoll in the Tuamotu Archipelago.
+Testing was to begin in July 1966 and continue through to 1972 under the control of Direction des Centres d’Expérimentation Nucléaire (DIRCEN).

-A base for the testing administration and stores complex for ships and aircraft was constructed at Hao Atoll, 270 miles northwest of Mururoa.
+A base for the testing administration and stores complex for ships and aircraft was set up at Hao Atoll, 270 miles (435 km) north-west of Mururoa.

-The New Zealand Government first formally expressed its concern at the proposed testing programme in 1963 with representations to the French Government, the process continuing through diplomatic channels and inter-governmental meetings up to the end of 1973.
+The New Zealand Government first formally expressed its concern at France’s proposed testing programme in 1963 to the French Government.
+The process continued through diplomatic channels and inter-governmental meetings up to the end of 1973.

 Government sends Frigate

-Between November 1972 and June 1973, Naval Staff worked on the operational plan for a frigate to sail to Mururoa to protest the next series of testing starting in July 1973.
-A frigate would need fuel which necessitated a supply vessel, but HMNZS Endeavour was not able to carry the fuel oil that the frigates required.
+Between November 1972 and June 1973, naval staff worked on the operational plan for a frigate to sail to Mururoa to protest the next series of testing starting in July 1973.
+A frigate would need fuel.
+This meant that a supply vessel was needed, but the supply vessel HMNZS Endeavour was not able to carry the fuel oil that a frigate required.

-The problem was solved with the help of Bob Hawke, then leader of the ACTU who successfully pressured the Australian Government to lend the tanker HMAS Supply as the support ship for the RNZN frigate.
+The problem was solved with the help of Bob Hawke, then leader of the Australian Council of Trade Unions.
+He successfully pressured the Australian Government to lend the tanker HMAS Supply as the support ship for the RNZN frigate.

-The RNZAF and the RAAF would airlift supplies to Rarotonga for uplifting and replenishment of the RNZN frigates at sea.
+The Royal New Zealand Air Force and the Royal Australian Air Force would airlift supplies to Rarotonga for uplifting and replenishment of any RNZN frigates at sea.

 HMNZS Canterbury was the only RNZN frigate that could operate in a nuclear environment but would not be available until July 1973.
 In the end HMNZS Otago underwent a self-refit and was sent.
-On board were cabinet minister Fraser Coleman and three representatives of the NZ media.
+On board were Cabinet Minister Fraser Coleman and three representatives of the New Zealand media.

-As in 1972, a fleet of private craft was sailing to Mururoa and this Peace Squadron was very disappointed that HMNZS Otago would not act as a mothership for them.
-The government was concerned the French would ask the Otago to remove the craft from the prohibited zone resulting in negative publicity.
+As in 1972, a fleet of private craft was sailing to Mururoa.
+This Peace Squadron was very disappointed that HMNZS Otago would not act as a mothership for them.
+The New Zealand Government was concerned that the French would ask Otago to remove the protest craft from the prohibited zone, which would result in negative publicity.